videlalvaro/cloudfoundry-octopress/README.md

 git clone git://github.com/videlalvaro/cloudfoundry-octopress.git
 ```

-Now we are going to genereate the basic files for our Cloud Foundry applications.
+Now we are going to generate the basic files for our Cloud Foundry applications.
 Let's call it `myblog`.

 ```bash
 rake --rakefile cloudfoundry-octopress/Rakefile new_app["myblog"]